-According to the CDC, there are 2,200 alcohol poisoning deaths in the US each year.
-That’s an average of nearly 7 per day!
+According to the CDC there are 2,200 alcohol poisoning deaths in the US each year.
+That is an average of nearly 7 per day.
+Here are more vital statistics about alcohol poisoning;

-- Alaska has the most alcohol poisoning deaths per million people, while Alabama has the least.
+- Alaska has the most alcohol poisoning deaths per million people, Alabama the least

 - Confusion, disorientation, unresponsiveness and/or stupor